OctopusDeploy/blog/blog/2023-12/using-azure-app-config-with-octopus/index.md

 ## Set Function Application settings {#set-azurefunction-appsettings}

-The [Azure Function - Set AppSettings from Azure AppConfig](https://library.octopus.com/step-templates/67fcc93c-509c-4c13-bc24-645eff53c5c2/actiontemplate-azure-function-set-appsettings-from-azure-appconfig) step template retrieves one or more key/values from an Azure App Configuration instance and adds them to an Azure Function's Application settings for each one retrieved.
+The [Azure Function - Set AppSettings from Azure AppConfig](https://library.octopus.com/step-templates/67fcc93c-509c-4c13-bc24-645eff53c5c2/actiontemplate-azure-function-set-appsettings-from-azure-appconfig) step template retrieves one or more key/values from an Azure App Configuration instance.
+It then adds them to an Azure Function's Application settings for each one retrieved.

-For each key/value, you can optionally choose to provide a custom name to be used in the Function's settings.
+For each key/value, you can optionally provide a custom name to be used in the Function's settings.

 Retrieving and setting a single key/value requires: